-If one or more of your teeth are recommended for dental crowns you may find yourself wondering “why can’t I get a simple filling?”
+If one or more of your teeth are recommended for dental crowns, you may find yourself wondering “why can’t I get a simple filling?”
 Many people have the same question.
 There are several reasons why a crown may be recommended.
 One of the most common ones is due to a multi-surface (large) filling.

+After creating a mold and succeeding the appropriate tooth shape, we will send the mold to a dental lab where the actual dental crown will be created.
+Once the dental crown has been created, then your second visit will arrive.
 This is where your custom permanent tooth crown will be placed and the procedure will take place.
 As a result you may feel a bit of discomfort, as your mouth gets used to the permanent crown.
 While time goes by, your tooth or teeth should feel very normal as if the procedure never happened.

 If you have any questions in regards to this procedure, please don’t hesitate to call us.